Nevada counties review election results amid false claims

 RENO, Nev.
 (AP) — Dozens of residents urged commissioners in Nevada’s two largest counties on Friday not to certify results of the June 14 primary, some expressing doubt about the election by recounting their personal experiences and others repeating many of the false claims and conspiracy theories that nearly derailed the certification process in New Mexico a week ago.

-Commissioners in tiny Esmeralda County were hand-counting all 317 ballots that were cast, after residents raised concerns at their certification meeting that began Thursday.
+Commissioners in tiny Esmeralda County spent the afternoon hand-counting all 317 ballots that were cast, after residents raised concerns at their certification meeting that began Thursday.
+They expected to finished before the deadline.

 In Reno, commissioners heard from several residents who said they objected to state law sending mail ballots to every registered voter.
 Some complained of receiving multiple ballots in their name or for people no longer living at their address, arguing this was proof of fraud and the election was corrupt.

-Election officials said Friday they do not count more than one ballot.

-In Clark County, upset voters complained about the lack of transparency when ballots were tallied and problems with the state’s voter rolls, with some saying their party affiliations had been changed.
+In Clark County, upset voters complained about a lack of transparency when ballots were tallied and problems with the state’s voter rolls, including some who said their party affiliations were changed.
 Others talked about being directed to specific voting machines if they were registered as Republicans.

-One woman called the commissioners liars and cheaters, and the audience erupted with boos when the unanimous vote to certify came Friday afternoon.
+Resident Charles Bossert said he received multiple ballots, but knew it was illegal to cast more than one so he only voted once.
+He asked commissioners to “stand in the gap and do what is right.”

+“As a community, it feels like none of the votes count and democracy is dying in a lack of transparency,” Bossert said.
+“This is really a pivotal moment.”

 “Just too many issues,” Vice Chairman Leo Blundo said as he cast the “no” vote.